Skip to content

 Caddy

-This will proxy a service on a TCP port through an instance of Caddy.
+This will proxy a service without a native mTLS implementation on a TCP port through an instance of Caddy.

 docker-compose.yml